 Madame Florine

-A retired dancer who became an esteemed dance teacher and gives Celaena free lessons.
+Madame Florine is a retired dancer, who became an esteemed dance teacher and gives Celaena free lessons.

 The King of Adarlan

-The tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
+The King of Adarlan is the tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
 He is responsible for the brutal subjugation of both humans and Fae.

 Dorian Havilliard II

-The Crown Prince of Adarlan, Dorian is charming, clever, and a bit sheltered.
+Prince of Adarlan, he is charming, clever, and a bit sheltered.

 Chaol Westfall

-The Captain of the Royal Adarlan Guard, Chaol is disciplined, loyal, and deeply committed to his role in protecting the Adarlan kingdom.
+Chaol Westfall is the Captain of the Royal Adarlan Guard, he is disciplined, loyal, and deeply committed to his role in protecting the Adarlan kingdom.

 The Lord of the North

-The spirit of Terrasen, often depicted as a white sun stag with flames between its antlers, lives in the Oakwald Forest.
-Sun stags were sacred to Mala Fire-Bringer and were later brought to Terrasen by Brannon Galathynius.
+The Lord of the North is the spirit of Terrasen, often depicted as a white sun stag with flames between its antlers.
+It lives in the Oakwald Forest.
 The name also refers to a stag constellation that always points toward Terrasen.

 Who are the gods and goddesses in The Assassin's Blade?